mozilla/bigquery-backfill/backfill/2022-01-27-sanitize-search-engines/README.md

 No other data has been altered in prod yet, but various backfills are being staged into backfill-20.

-The following are ready to be copied into place by Data SRE, pending final validation:
+The following are ready to be copied into place by Data SRE:

 ```bash
 bq cp -f moz-fx-data-backfill-20:org_mozilla_fenix_stable.metrics_v1 moz-fx-data-shared-prod:org_mozilla_fenix_stable.metrics_v1